Kansoldev/HNG13-profile-card/README.md

 # Profile Card

-A profile card built during HNG 13 Internship, describing some information about Kansoldev
+A profile card describing some information about Kansoldev